17 Apr Gregory A. Dorsey

 Mr. Dorsey also advises clients in corporate and strategic business matters, including corporate formation and management issues, stockholder and membership rights and disputes, complex business contracts, commercial leases, acquisitions, franchising, protection, commercialization, and defense of intellectual property, corporate governance, employment matters, and daily operational concerns.
 In this capacity, he gains direct insight into the business concerns of the client, which proves invaluable to stave off or deal with litigation.

-Mr. Dorsey is also active in the non-profit arena.
+Mr. Dorsey is active in the non-profit arena.
 He is a member of the Community Leadership Board of the Y of Central Maryland and is a 2015 graduate of Leadership for Howard County’s Leadership Premier program.
+Since graduating from the program, Mr. Dorsey has served on the Business Day Committee where he works with other committee members to plan and implement local business issues and concerns to the then current Leadership Premier Class.

 - Shareholder / Member Disputes, Fair Value, and Corporate Dissolution Claims: Defended an urgent care center pro hac vice against claims of a physician member seeking the appointment of a custodian and other injunctive relief and alleging breach of fiduciary duty together with other tort and contract claims.
 Asserted claims on behalf of the urgent care center seeking the fair value determination of the physician member’s interest and declaratory relief concerning ownership of intellectual property.
 Defended a shareholder and company against claims alleging breach of fiduciary duties and requesting the appointment of a custodian and dissolution of the company.
 Defended a founding member of an interior design company against breach of fiduciary duty and corporate cancellation claims.
 Asserted statutory inspection right claims on behalf of an ousted member of a manufacturing agency company.
 Defended the operating entity of a well-known restaurant and certain of its shareholders against claims of the petitioning shareholder seeking corporate dissolution and other judicial relief.